rpy2/rpy2/doc/overview.rst

 .. _Omegahat project: http://www.omegahat.org/RSPython

 The present documentation describes RPy2, an evolution of RPy-1.x.
-Naturally RPy2 is inspired by RPy, but also by A. Belopolskys's contributions that were waiting to be included into RPy.
+Naturally RPy2 is inspired by RPy, but also by Alexander Belopolsky's contributions that were waiting to be included into RPy.

 This effort can be seen as a redesign and rewrite of the RPy package, and this